pelodelfuego/vim-swoop/README.md

 * Disable quick regex mode

-    By default, typing \<Space\> in the search pattern is replace by ".*".
+    By default, typing \<Space\> in the search pattern is replaced by ".*".
 You can get classic mode by:
 ```
 let s:regexMode = 0
 ```